-In the United States, we typically loan instrument sets for each surgery performed using our products at no additional charge to the customer.
+In the United States, we typically provide instrument sets for each surgery performed using our products at no additional charge to the customer.
 The provision of these instruments at no charge to our customers may implicate certain federal and state fraud and abuse laws.
-Because the provision of loaned instrument sets may result in a benefit to our customers, the government could view this practice as a prohibited transfer of value intended to induce customers to purchase our products that are used in procedures reimbursed by a federal healthcare program.
 For further discussion of these laws, see "- Risks Related to Regulatory Matters - We are subject to federal, state and foreign fraud and abuse laws and health information privacy and security laws, which, if violated, could subject us to substantial penalties.
 Additionally, any challenge to or investigation into our practices under these laws could cause adverse publicity and be costly to respond to, and thus could harm our business."
+In addition, as we introduce new products, new implant and instrument sets may be required, with a significant initial investment required to accommodate the launch of the product.